310mc/https-310mc.github.io-tl/source/_posts/feature_scout/youre_a_hero_too.md

 {% endbubble %}

 {% bubble Chiaki smile %}
 Then what about the gears attached to both arms!?
-They glow in seven colors to the beat of the song! ☆
+They glow in seven different colors to the beat of the song! ☆

 …It likely won’t be possible with the budget we have?
 Mm~…
 {% endbubble %}